This month we start the First Friday of December 2013 with another of my favorite gurus…

 One Many Things I Learned From Bill Wiggenhorn

-Self-Paced Training – in early 1981 he challenged me and my 12 other TPS – Training Project Supervisors – to move as much of our content into Self Paced from Group Paced.
+Self-Paced Training – in early 1981 he challenged me and the 12 other TPS – Training Project Supervisors – to move as much of our content into Self Paced from Group Paced.
 For the flexibility it gave our customers – the management of Motorola.
-Not the Learners.
+Not just the Learners.

 In fact I would spend the next 30 years telling/challenging almost every one of my 75 CAD Project Steering Teams – declaring that unless they directed me otherwise, that I would design their T&D Paths to be mostly SP and S-OJT and US-OJT – and as little GP as possible.